 Create your own map of sciences!

-Edit Spring 2017: This page, written in 2011, is now out-of-date.
-I’ll soon share sources codes of the recently developped BibliTools 3.x versions, allowing to create web interactive maps such as those presented here or here.
-In the meantime, don’t hesitate to contact me if you are interested by the newest developments of BiblioTools.
+Edit September 19, 2017: This page, written in 2011, is now out-of-date.
+I’ll share in a few days sources codes of the recently developped BibliTools 3.x versions, allowing to create web interactive maps such as those presented here or here.

 This page presents the BiblioTools 2.2, a set of python scripts I developed for transforming raw bibliographic data as extracted from the Web Of Science into “maps of science” gathering relevant information about millions of articles in a single picture.
 These scripts are designed to be used as a black box, ie, no prior knowledge of python is required for using them [however, feel free to change the codes if you want to!], and they should help you generate your own “maps of science”, similar to those I present in the “Research” section.